zmuranaka/rock-paper-scissors/README.md

 ## What is this Project?

-This project is the classic game of rock-paper-scissors and two variants of the game, built with HTML, CSS, and JavaScript.
-The rps_classic.html page is the game of rock-paper-scissors as everyone knows, and the two variants explain the rules when loaded.
+This project is the classic game of rock-paper-scissors and two variations, built with HTML, CSS, and JavaScript.
+The rps_classic.html page is the game of rock-paper-scissors as everyone knows, and the two variations explain the rules when loaded.

 ## Directories: